xoamara/unit-4-game/README.md

-# unit-4-game Overview
+# unit-4-game The Crystal Collector

 This is a front-end application the uses HTML5, CSS, JavaScript and jQuery.
 This particular project highlights using jQuery to dynamically update the HTML.

 # Additional Features

 The page was built using Bootstrap for responsiveness.
 This application contains alerts to put a clear break while the numbers reset dynamically.
+Google Fonts added for aesthetics.

 # How to play